This course will cover:

 DairyNZ tools that can assist on this topic include FeedChecker, Pasture and Crop Eaten Calculator and Supplement Price Calculator.

-BBQ lunch is kindly provided by RST and supported by Westland Milk Products.
+BBQ lunch kindly provided by Westland Milk Products and supported by RST.

 Protect our industry - please arrive with clean boots to prevent the spread of disease, pest or weed.